brm444/brm444.github.io/_posts/2020-03-15-how-to-make-better-decisions-what-i-learned-from-buffett-and-munger.md

 layout: post
 author:
   - name
-title: 'How to make better decisions: What I learned from Buffet and Munger'
+title: 'How to make better decisions: What I learned from Buffett and Munger'
 comments: false
 discussion_id: 2020-03-15-how-to-make-better-decisions
 ---

-Read this book if you want to learn a counter-intuitive approach to life and decision-making from Buffet and Munger.
+Read this book if you want to learn a counter-intuitive approach to life and decision-making from Buffett and Munger.
 The book is structured as a conversation between Munger, a "seeker" looking for wisdom and a Librarian.
-It draws from a lifetime of Buffet and Munger writing and speeches, all referenced in the lengthy bibliography.
+It draws from a lifetime of Buffett and Munger writing and speeches, all referenced in the lengthy bibliography.
 This was one of the best books I've ever read and I will re-read this at least once a year.
 Other things that stood out to me are below:

 ## Worry more about avoiding stupid things than being right